🌿 Outdoor Wood Guide · Expert Reviewed

 What is the cheapest wood that holds up outdoors?

 Western red cedar is the most affordable naturally rot-resistant wood for outdoor furniture, typically costing $3–$6 per board foot.
-Pressure-treated pine is even cheaper ($1–$3/BF) and can last 15–25 years, but it's not ideal for furniture people will touch or sit on due to the chemical treatment.
+Pressure-treated pine is even cheaper ($1–$3/BF) and can last 15–25 years above ground, but is better suited for structural use than furniture people sit on.
 For DIY outdoor furniture on a budget, cedar is the best choice.

-Why does white oak resist water but red oak doesn't?
+Why does white oak resist water but red oak does not?